-CEDA will release a research report in June 2017 that will examine the economic consequences of Australia’s productivity performance in the services sector.
+CEDA will release a research report in June 2017 that will examine the economic consequences of Australia’s productivity performance in the service sector.
 This report will assess the productivity performance of the sector and discuss policies and areas that can contribute to an improvement in the productivity of services.

 In recent times, Australia’s productivity performance has been poor, although this has been mostly the result of cyclical and industry-specific factors.
 The economic reforms introduced in the 1980s and 1990s have been successful in adding economic flexibility and improving Australia’s competitiveness.
-However, those reforms largely ignored a significant part of the services sector, particularly the non-market sectors of education and healthcare.
+However, those reforms largely ignored a significant part of the service sector, particularly the non-market sectors of education and healthcare.

 Australia’s long term economic prosperity is heavily reliant on productivity improvements.
 CEDA has been calling for a National Productivity Policy that addresses rigidities in the economy, incentivises innovation and improves the capability of its human capital – including in the education and health sectors.
 This was reflected in CEDA’s recent two-part series on economic repair (Deficit to balance: budget repair options and Australia’s economic future: An agenda for growth) which raised the importance of productivity-enhancing measures to ensure Australia’s economic prosperity.